Downloadable high res picture

 to surviving as a traveling troubadour and busker in many of the major cities in the U.S., Europe and Canada; as well as working as whitewater rafting guide in the Grand Canyon, Utah and Alaska.
 Tales of love, heartbreak and adventure come to fruition in this collection of songs and stories.

-Shawn is a multi-faceted performer who has earned a reputation as a bandleader who stocks his bands with San Diego's A-list musicians, and as a hard working sideman and utility instrumentalist working with artists including Steve Poltz, Tim Flannery, Sara Petite, Hullabaloo and many more.
+Shawn is a multi-faceted performer who has earned a reputation as a bandleader and solo performer, record producer and utility sideman; working on stage and in the studio with artists including Steve Poltz, Tim Flannery, Sara Petite, Bob Weir, Darryl "DMC" McDaniels, Des McAnuff, Marvin Hamlisch, Hullabaloo, Lisa Sanders and many more.

 Shawn has also worked in more than a dozen of San Diego's professional theater productions; as an Actor, Musician, Musical Director and Writer.
-He is currently writing the score for "How High The Moon" by playwright Mike Sears and directed by Lise Berger.
+His most recent works include composing the score and performing in the La Jolla Playhouse's 2019 WOW production "How High The Moon."
+This was followed by the 2020 Digital WOW production of "Ancient," produced entirely during quarantine and is featured on the Broadway on Demand website.

 “Rohlf’s music is typically catchy, quirky, and lighthearted with clever and funny lyrics; on the new album he takes the title to heart, equally comfortable singing power chord-driven rockers, country flavored folk rock, and personal folk fare.”